oliviernam/DevOps-Training-intermediate/cloud-gcp/pipelining.md

 kubectl -n ${DSSC_NAMESPACE} apply -f smartcheck-managed-certificate.yml
 ```

-Next, we're defining the backend config for the health checks and
+Next, we're defining the backend config for the health check.
+This is done by an annotation to the proxy service of Smart Check.

 ```shell
 kubectl -n smartcheck annotate service proxy cloud.google.com/app-protocols='{"https":"HTTPS","http":"HTTP"}'